Suzanna Hext

 Suzanna Hext (born 11 September 1988) is a British Paralympic swimmer and equestrian, who won three gold medals in dressage at the 2017 FEI European Championships, and two medals at both the 2019 and 2023 World Para Swimming Championships.
 She finished fourth in two S5 swimming events at the 2020 Summer Paralympics.

 Personal life

 Hext is from Truro, Cornwall. and has also lived near Sherston, Wiltshire.
 In 2012, she was paralysed in a horse riding accident, and required the use of a wheelchair.
 She watched the 2012 Summer Paralympics from her hospital bed.
 In November 2021, she had a cochlear implant.

-Hext is proud ambassador of Wiltshire and Bath Air Ambulance Charity, who airlifted her to hospital after her 2012 horse riding accident.
+Hext is an ambassador of Wiltshire and Bath Air Ambulance Charity, the service that airlifted her to a hospital following a horse riding accident in 2012.

 Equestrian career

 In equestrian, Hext competes in the Grade III classification.
 She won three gold medals in dressage at the 2017 FEI European Championships, winning the individual, team and freestyle events.
 She competed in the team event alongside Sophie Wells, Erin Orford and Julie Payne, and it was her first European Championship.
 In 2018, she was part of the British team that won the team event at the Pole International du Cheval.